 - Plan ahead.
 It’s not enough to have a great project—you need paperwork that proves it.
 Documentation of varying sorts is required for almost all award submissions.
-Unless you know in advance what awards you are intending to pursue once a project is completed and are working just to those specs, the best way to plan ahead is to keep documents on everything.
+Unless you know in advance what awards you intend to pursue once a project is completed and are working only to those specifications, the best way to plan ahead is to keep documents on everything.
 You may not know what you will need until you need it.
 Even within some awards, the requirements change year-to-year—so collect whatever you can early.
 Statements from project owners and stakeholders are not only easier to collect immediately after a project, but they are fresher too.
-Even if the award you’re submitting to isn’t due for another three months, assuming that everyone will be available and willing to help do award prep in three months is risky.
+Even if the award you’re submitting isn’t due for another three months, assuming that everyone will be available and willing to help with award prep in three months is risky.
 Gather everything you can, as early as you can.
 Think ahead.

 - Go the extra mile.
 During the project, go the extra mile.
 If it’s a partnered project, don’t just have an informal partnering process—document it.
 You’ll immediately qualify for more awards.
 Keep meeting notes, write things down, and take the time to impart this philosophy to other project participants.
-It is to everyone’s advantage if a project wins an award, and making this point to subcontractors, stakeholders, and project team members can make the difference between a project being shortlisted and winning.
+It is advantageous to everyone if a project wins an award, and making this point to subcontractors, stakeholders, and project team members can make the difference for a winning project.

 - Take photographs.
-This may sound obvious, but almost every submission for every award now requires multiple (usually a minimum of eight) high resolution, high-quality photographs of the project and the project team.
-Take the photos as the project progresses, and take a lot to provide better options for photos that are relevant to the specific award you are submitting to.
+It may seem obvious, but almost every award submission now requires multiple (usually a minimum of eight) high resolution, high-quality photographs of the project and the project team.
+Take the photos as the project progresses, and take a lot to provide better options for photos that are relevant to the specific award you are submitting.
 Remember that even small details matter.
-For example, do not include photos where team members aren’t wearing hard hats in a construction area.
-You may not notice this when reviewing your photos, but a selection committee sure will.
+For example, do not include photos where team members aren’t wearing proper PPE in a construction area.
+When reviewing your photos, you may not notice this—but a selection committee sure will.

 - Choose your targets wisely.
-Not every project can be submitted to every award.
+While a project might be eligible for an award, it doesn’t mean it’s a perfect fit.
 Think carefully about what made the project successful, and target awards recognizing those areas.
 If you can’t write a convincing argument for why your project should win the award, you should not be submitting to it.
 Even if you think your project had amazing partnering coordination, if the submission guidelines require a formal charter and you don’t have one, there is no point in applying.
 Understand the requirements and respect them.

 - Know your acronyms.
 Get to know the awards universe.
-There are a staggering number of professional bodies that offer award programs, so simply applying to your local AGC chapter is keeping your field artificially narrow.
+A staggering number of professional bodies offer award programs, so simply applying to your local AGC chapter is keeping your field artificially narrow.
 Even small or new professional organizations have awards to distribute, and most have a nominal or no application fee.
-Find those that are relevant to your project, make a list, and apply to as many as you can.
+Find those relevant to your project, make a list, and apply to as many as you can.
 You have nothing to lose and may end up winning an award from a technical group or a growing organization that will look fantastic in years to come.